Probabilistic patient risk profiling with pair-copula constructions: Introduction

 Copula models address these limitations by separating marginal behavior from multivariate dependence \citep{Joe2014}.
 In particular, pair-copula constructions (or vine copulas) offer a highly flexible model that can capture nonlinear, tail-asymmetric dependence observed in the mixed types of variables (continuous-ordinal) \citep{Joe2014, panagiotelis2012pair, Czado2019}.
 Even though copulas are increasingly used in survival analysis \citep{pate2023developing}, their application to clinical risk prediction remains scarce.
 Existing approaches embed copulas into logistic regression models \citep{black2021development}, derive classification rules from bivariate copulas \citep{islam2020copula}, or use copulas solely for dependence modeling \citep{kim2025integrating,khosheghbal2025mechanistic}.
 To our knowledge, no study has utilized class-specific vine copulas (vine copula-based classifiers) proposed by \cite{sahin2024vine} to estimate posterior probabilities for patient risk profiling.

 We apply vine copula-based classifiers to a cohort of 767 patients who underwent elective bowel surgery at Medisch Spectrum Twente (Netherlands, 03/2020-12/2023), where the goal is to predict the occurrence of serious postoperative complications, defined by a Clavien-Dindo score of $\ge \text{IIIa}$ \citep{clavien1992proposed}.
-Our variable set includes three continuous variables of a patient, body mass index (\texttt{BMI}), surgery duration in minutes (\texttt{surgerytime}), and age (\texttt{age}), and two ordinal variables of a patient, each with three levels, blood loss categories (\texttt{bloodloss}) and crystalloids administration categories (\texttt{givencrystalloids}).
+Our variable set includes three continuous variables of a patient, body mass index, surgery duration in minutes, and age, and two ordinal variables of a patient, each with three levels, blood loss categories and crystalloids administration categories.
 We train the model on 580 patients (518 non-serious, 62 serious; data from March 2020 to December 2022), and validate it on 187 patients (168 non-serious, 19 serious; data from January 2023 to December 2023).
 Due to class imbalance, we assess model performance using class-specific Brier scores and negative log-likelihood metrics, which are more informative for probability estimation than the area under the receiver operating characteristic curve (AUC).

+Our contributions are: (\emph{i}) we adapt the generative vine copula classifier to mixed continuous–ordinal predictors, benchmark its performance, and provide diagnostics for the simplifying assumption; (\emph{ii}) we propose a probabilistic patient risk profiling framework using class-specific posterior probabilities and decision thresholds, giving clinically actionable low-, moderate-, and high-risk groups; and (\emph{iii}) we use the fitted vine models to generate two-dimensional risk surfaces that visualize nonlinear interactions and provide clinicians with interpretable “what-if” scenarios for preoperative counseling.

 Our results show that vine copula-based classifiers outperform weighted logistic regression and random forests with stratified sampling in both in- and out-of-sample data.
 They are particularly accurate in identifying low-risk patients, which is an important consideration for early discharge and postoperative care planning.
-Scenario-based analyses derived from the fitted vine copula models offer additional interpretability.
-For instance, they reveal a nonlinear relationship between bleeding volume and surgery duration.
-We also present diagnostic tools to assess the adequacy of the fit and conditional dependence of vine copula models for mixed-type data.
-To sum up, we highlight the potential of vine-based approaches as reliable, interpretable tools for clinical risk prediction.
+Scenario-based analyses derived from the fitted vine copula models reveal a nonlinear relationship between bleeding volume and surgery duration.